polterguy/polterguy.github.io/tutorials/database-crud/index.md

-this allows you to easily modify for instance authorization requirements, arguments passing, add additional business logic to your files, etc. So even though the code is not very _DRY_ in its original state, separate endpoint files for separate operations are still typically useful, and a feature you will learn to appreciate further down the road, as you really start modifying your endpoint Hyperlambda files.
+this allows you to easily modify for instance authorization requirements, arguments passing, add additional business logic to your files, etc. So even though the code is not very _DRY_ in its original state, separate endpoint files for separate operations are still typically useful, and a feature you will learn to appreciate further down the road, as you start modifying your endpoint Hyperlambda files.

 If you want to see the power of these CRUD slots you can check out the documentation for the